 The Needs Assessment Tool (NAT)

 As part of the annual care planning process, child protection workers must review and update the NAT and submit it to the team leader for approval.
-The NAT must also be reviewed when there are significant changes in a child's needs.
-The NAT may be completed more frequently as required (in particular, where a child is in a high needs care arrangement).
+The NAT must also be reviewed when there are significant changes in a child's needs, and may be completed more frequently when required (in particular, where a child is in a high needs care arrangement).
 For further information, refer to Chapter 3.4: Needs Assessment Tool.

 Preparing for a care plan meeting